vhzkclq0705/MyTimer/README.md

 It's a timer app created by adding various visual elements.
 The goal of this project is to launch in the App Store.
-It was written code only.
+It was written by code only.
 The code style applied https://github.com/airbnb/swift.

 ## Preview